Welcome back, Rush Limbaugh, eager and ready to go.

 Pelosi doesn't any more want these hearings or negotiations televised than Obama does.

-But he could throw it off on her and he'd be constitutionally correct and he'd be being truthful.
+But he could throw it off on her, and he'd be constitutionally correct, and he'd be being truthful.

-I don't know whether the anger is faux anger, uh if they're just doing this for ratings or to try to hold on to some credibility and uh they'll come back protect him at the end of the day on this, or if they're genuinely ticked off about it, but he made eight different promises to televise all this, but he can't make that promise.
+I don't know whether the anger is faux anger, if they're just doing this for ratings or to try to hold on to some credibility and they'll come back, protect him at the end of the day on this, or if they're genuinely ticked off about it.

 He cannot do it.

-Now he can ask him.
+Now, he can ask him.

-He can ask Pelosi to do it, and he may have asked Pelosi to do it.
+And he may have asked Pelosi to do it.

 I don't care.

-She was not gonna do this.
+She was not going to do this.

 There's really nothing to televise.